 I was becoming my true self, able to focus more on people and things that actually, as Marie Kondo might say, sparked joy.

 Soon, I realized I had my own insights to share with regard to life-changing magic.

 Brings you joy?
 Then by all means, keep giving a fuck.

 Does it annoy?

 What I love so much about Marie Kondo’s method is that it focuses on keeping things and mementos that bring happiness to your life, that envelope you with bliss.
 Sarah Knight’s method seems to focus on the negatives, on the troublesome things, people, and mementos, and I’m just having trouble seeing how that could spark joy further down the line.
 Dwelling on annoyances and discomforts has never worked positively for me; I just become more unhappy because I waste so much time dwelling rather than letting go and moving on.
-There will always be things that annoy me, but if I’m sure of myself because I have the support of objects and people I love, those things will be easier to deal with.
+There will always be things that annoy me, but if I’m sure of myself because I have the comfort and support of objects and people I love, those things will be easier to deal with.

 I want to mention again that I did not read past the Introduction.
 I am disappointed, but I am also pleased with myself for not continuing in discontent.
 If you have read Sarah Knight’s book, and think I was misguided by the Introduction, let me know!
 If your argument is persuasive enough I may consider giving it another try.
 Otherwise, I’ll keep weeding out things that don’t spark joy, and basking in the loveliness of those that do.